niveditarufus/hugo_site/content/posts/MyBaseline.md

   auto: false
 ---

 The project phase has started.
-I have made a standalone standalone python project to count people which will be my baseline to test different methods.
+I have made a standalone python project to count people which will be my baseline to test different methods.
 You can find it [here](https://github.com/niveditarufus/People_counter).
 This is a refactored version of the existing [PeopleCounter](https://github.com/niveditarufus/human-detection/tree/master/components/peopleCounter) module of RoboComp.
 Once, the most suited method is chosen, I will integrate it with RoboComp architecture which forms the final stage of the project.

 {{< figure src="/images/MyBaseline/demo.gif" title="A short demo" >}}
 So there, two ways to count people inside a building: